-Here’s a little millipede.
+Here’s a pale millipede.

 Nice view of the “trail” once you leave the logging road.
 Our best guess was that the oldest trees growing in the road are about 30 years old.
 The area surrounding the creek is heavily deciduous, so leaves covered everything, leaving great uncertainty as to where to step.